“The Unicorn Rests in a Garden”

 There is a monogram, AE, located in three of the tapestry’s corners, and entangled around the pomegranate tree.
 The same initials are located on each of the seven tapestries.
 There is speculation as to their meaning, but no one knows for sure what or who it represents.

 There is some speculation whether this is actually part of the series, or a standalone piece.
-Most art historians seem to agree that the tapestries may have been commissioned by one of the members of the La Rochefoucauld family of France for an impending marriage.
+Most art historians seem to agree that the tapestries were likely commissioned by a member of the La Rochefoucauld family of France for an impending marriage.
 The House of La Rochefoucauld is one of the most esteemed peerages in France, and the tapestries remained in the family’s possession for several centuries.
 They were looted from the family during the French Revolution but returned to their possession by the end of the 1880s.
-John Rockefeller bought all seven pieces in 1922 for a million dollars, and in 1937, donated them to the Metropolitan Museum of Art in New York City.
+In 1922, John Rockefeller bought all seven tapestries for a million dollars, and in 1937, donated them to the Metropolitan Museum of Art in New York City.

 For those Harry Potter fans out there, you can see this tapestry in both movies, Harry Potter and the Half Blood Prince, and Harry Potter and the Deathly Hallows, within some of the common rooms of the various houses in Hogwarts.